ROHAN842/peercoder/README.md

 - **Open the website [https://peercoder.herokuapp.com/](https://peercoder.herokuapp.com/)**
 - **Peer just needs to send same Room Name/id to another peer in order to join a room where apart from practicing problems they can share location, also they can communicate by doing normal chat as well as video chat with each other.**
 - **For Video Chat, peer just need to copy a unique id and send it to peer with whom he/she want to chat.**
+- **For group video chat part, user may join meeting as host or as an attendee.
+Also in it audio and video controls can be easily controlled by the user.**
+- **Screen sharing feature is also available for every user in case of group video chat.**

 ## Dependencies 🗃